mridul037/mridul037/README.md

 **Quote of the hour:**

-Part of what makes programming difficult is most of the time we’re doing stuff we’ve never done before.
+The purpose of computing is insight, not numbers.

-~ Douglas Crockford
+~ Richard Hamming
 <pre>

 </pre>